ludwig/docker-aptly/README.md

 All of aptly's data (including PGP keys and GPG keyrings) is bind mounted outside of the container to preserve it if the container is removed or rebuilt.

 **Networking**
 By default, Docker will map port 80 on the Docker host to port 80 within the container where nginx is configured to listen.
-You can change the external listening port to map to any port you like (see [Explane of the flags](###Explane-of-the-flags)).
+You can change the external listening port to map to any port you like.
+(See [Explane of the flags](#explane-of-the-flags)).

 **Security**
 The GPG password which you specified in `GPG_PASSWORD` is stored in plain text and visible as an environment variable inside the container.